 Don’t forget your style personality

 There can be a perception that a capsule wardrobe means a classic style.
 And, of course, that can be the case.

 But, that is not what a capsule closet is about.
 A capsule should work for you, no matter what your own individual style personality.

 Make sure to take the style personality quiz and you will get your personal capsule wardrobe recommendation with one capsule handpicked for you!

 Capsule wardrobe planner: A capsule wardrobe example

 I think the easiest way to describe putting together a capsule wardrobe, is to create an example capsule for you.

 In this example, I’m imagining you dress in a smart casual way most of the time.
 But, of course, this can be adapted according to your lifestyle.

-As many of you will still be in winter, I’ve opted for a combination of winter and spring items, but you could easily adapt this capsule for any weather.
+As many of you will still be in winter, I’ve opted for a combination of winter and spring items so you can use this capsule as the temperature starts to warm up, but you could easily adapt this capsule for any weather.